rakhafadhilah/MartabakMahal/README.md

-# Project Title
+# MartabakBandung

 The title of this project is **MartabakBandung**, by php08. (although it is codenamed *MartabakMahal* due to the price of the martabak)

-This project is a minimum viable product (MVP) of a POS project dedicated to simplify a cashier UI on Martabak San Francisco franchise.
+This project is a minimum viable product (MVP) of a POS project dedicated to simplify the cashier UI of Martabak San Francisco franchise.

 ## Getting Started

-> *If I have seen further it is by standing on the shoulders of Giants*
+> If I have seen further, it is by standing on the shoulders of StackOverflow
 >
-> ***Sir Isaac Newton***
+> **Sir Ojan**

 Repo: https://github.com/rzkyif/MartabakMahal

-Feel free to git pull m8 UwU
+Feel free to git pull m8 UwU, don't forget to buy the *cheap* martabak

 ~php08